All Episodes

 We're going back to the phones.

-Uh let's go to uh Dick in Garden of Vill, Nevada.
+Let's go to Dick in Gardneville, Nevada.

 Good afternoon, Doctor.

-First, uh may I thank you for the gift of your knowledge and humor, which is uh on some occasion almost call it the car wreck for me, but nonetheless, uh I do appreciate it.
+First, may I thank you for the gift of your knowledge and humor, which is on some occasion almost caused a car wreck for me.

 Well, I'll pay the deductible if that happens.

-And the absolute truth is the ice gaps are melting in Mars and there isn't a capitalist in sight up there.
+And the absolute truth is the ice gaps are melting in Mars and there isn't a capitalist insight up there.

 That's absolutely right.

-That is, we think that we can make significant parametric changes to the earth.
+That is, we think that we can make significant parametric changes to the Earth.

-The earth is a massive body, not as massive as many other bodies, but it's massive.
+The Earth is a massive body, not as massive as many other bodies, but it's massive.

-Do you think that would throw the earth out of the orbit?
+Do you think that would throw the Earth out of the orbit?

-Or suppose everybody started blowing.
+Or suppose everybody started blowing?

 Welcome to the show, Dan.